-Northumbria was at the time in a state of civil war, King Aelle of Northumbria had usurped the throne from Osberht, however they agreed to unite against their common enemy, it took four months for them to join their forces, and on 21st March 867 they stormed the city walls and gained entry to York in attempt to relieve it.
+Northumbria was at the time in a state of civil war, King Aelle of Northumbria had usurped the throne from Osberht, however, they agreed to unite against their common enemy, it took four months for them to join their forces, and on 21st March 867 they stormed the city walls and gained entry to York in an attempt to relieve it.
 The Vikings rallied, slaughtered all those who had entered the city and routed those who were outside.
-Thereafter, until the mid tenth century Jorvik was dominated by Norse warrior-kings
+Thereafter, until the mid-tenth century, Jorvik was dominated by Norse warrior-kings Halfdan Ragnarsson

 The colourful Norse saga, Ragnarssona þáttr (The Tale of Ragnar's sons) featuring the semi-legendary Ragnar Lodbrok and his sons, Halfdan, Björn Ironside, Sigurd Snake-in-the-Eye, Ivar the Boneless, and Ubbe, records the Viking conquest of York.
 According to the saga, Ragnar was killed by Ælla, King of Northumbria and the army which seized York in 866 was led by Ragnar's sons who avenged his death by subjecting Ælla to the Viking blood eagle.